Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Alternative models and their analysis methods

 \subsection{Cox proportional hazards model}

-Methods which leverage information from biomarkers in TTE studies are yet to be established.
+Methods which leverage information from biomarkers in TTE data in enrichment trials are yet to be established.
 The current best practice for adaptive designs with a TTE endpoint is to base analyses on Cox proportional hazards models.
-We emulate this conventionality in order to assess the gain in power from including the longitudinal data in the analysis.
-To do so, we shall present a simple Cox proportional hazards model and define a hypothesis test that can be used in accordance with the threshold selection rule to perform an enrichment trial.
+We emulate this conventionality in order to assess the gain from including the longitudinal data in the analysis.
+To do so, we shall present a simple Cox proportional hazards model and define treatment effect estimates that can be used in accordance with the threshold selection rule to perform an enrichment trial.